-- Corona Virus Disease 2019 (COVID-19) has caused mixed disruptions of Stadler Activities: - Switzerland-based management, administrative and engineering personnel are working from home. - Switzerland-based production personnel are onsite and operating near normal.
-Carbodies shells and truck frame deliveries are on schedule. - Salt Lake City-based management, administrative and engineering personnel are working from home on alternate days.
-Measures have been taken to provide social distancing in office and production areas. - Salt Lake City-based testing of Trainset No. 1 has been halted since key Stadler and sub-supplier personnel cannot travel.
-The current delay is estimated at a day for each day of COVID-19 restrictions. - Stadler and some sub-suppliers have submitted excusable delay notices. - Stadler has material for about 3 trainsets, but the disrupted supply chain will likely create shortages and delays. - Stadler and project oversight and administration unaffected. - QA representatives are onsite in Altenrhein and Salt Lake City facilities. - FDRs remain to be completed for three systems.
-These software-based systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'Car Control.'
-Completion is scheduled for early '2020 and must be performed before design conformance Type Testing commences in April 2020. - FAIs continue to have their paperwork formalized and closed out. - 28 car shells have been shipped from Stadler Switzerland and are onsite in Stadler's Salt Lake City facility. - Two waiver requests remain with the FRA for review and disposition.
+- COVID-19 continued for the second month to cause mixed disruptions of Stadler's Activities: - Switzerland-based management, administrative and engineering personnel continued to work from home. - Switzerland-based production continued to operate near normal.
+Car shells and truck frames shipments on schedule. - Salt Lake City-based management, administrative and engineering personnel worked from home alternate days. - Salt Lake City-based testing of Trainset No. 1 halted since key Stadler and sub-supplier personnel cannot travel to Salt Lake City.
+The current delay is estimated at a day for each day of COVID-19 restrictions. - Stadler has material for about 3 trainsets, but the disrupted supply chain will likely create shortages and delays. - PCEP oversight and administration of Project unaffected. - PCEP QA representatives are onsite in Altenrhein and Salt Lake City facilities. - Final Design Reviews remain to be completed for three systems.
+These softwarebased systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'Car Control.'
+Completion is scheduled for early '2020 and must be performed before design conformance Type Testing commences in June 2020. - FAIs continue to have their paperwork formalized and closed out. - 33 car shells have been shipped from Stadler Switzerland with 28 onsite in Stadler's Salt Lake City facility. - Two waiver requests remain with the FRA for review and disposition.
 One pertains to train alternate crashworthiness design standards and the other for a passenger emergency door opening system that is safer for the Caltrain System.
-No change from last month.
+No change from last month. - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+Audits will commence when travel permitted.

-- Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
-Audits will commence when travel permitted. - PCEP and Caltrain Management meeting in Salt Lake City is postponed to June.
+• PCEP, FRA and Caltrain Management meeting in Salt Lake City postponed to June.